Fukrey: Filming

-The film was shot extensively in Delhi at various locations, including Miranda House, where most of the college sequences and opening song was shot.
+The film was shot extensively in Delhi at various locations, including Miranda House, where most of the college sequences and opening song were shot.

 Re-release

 The film was re-released in theatres due to public demand and popularity.
 The PVR Cinemas showed Fukrey along with other movies in September 2013.

 Reception

 Critical reception

 Taran Adarsh of Bollywood Hungama rated it 3.5/5 and quoted, "Fukrey is a twisted and delectably uproarious take on the shortcuts the youth of today indulge in".
 Rajeev Masand of CNN-IBN rated the movie 2.5/5 and noted that, "A tighter script and more screen time for the excellent Pankaj Tripathi, as enterprising campus security guard Panditji, might have helped turn this moderately entertaining film into a rollicking good caper."
 Saibal Chatterjee of NDTV gave the film a 3/5 rating.

 Box office

 Fukrey grossed around ₹142 million within the first five days of its release.
 By the end of its second week, the film had collected ₹290 million nett in the domestic markets.
 The business of the film was varied across India.
 It was a success in Delhi/UP and East Punjab, as well as in Rajasthan but average in the rest of the country.
-The film collected around ₹20 million nett on its second Friday which was just 20% less than the first day.
+The film collected around ₹20 million net on its second Friday which was just 20% less than the first day.
 The second weekend and second week business were excellent for the film.
 Fukrey collected ₹360 million in the domestic markets by the end of its theatrical run.